stonepros/stone/doc/stonefs/add-remove-mds.rst

 	$ sudo systemctl stop ceph-mds@${id}

-   The MDS will automatically notify the Ceph monitors that it is going down.
+   The MDS will automatically notify the Stone monitors that it is going down.
    This enables the monitors to perform instantaneous failover to an available standby, if one exists.
 It is unnecessary to use administrative commands to effect this failover, e.g. through the use of ``ceph mds fail mds.${id}``.